(509) 392-4705 Just a call or text away!

 Here are a few reasons why the Tri-Cities ranks so highly as a destination for retirees.

 1. Great weather.
 Unlike Seattle, it rarely rains here — we only get about 7-8 inches per year, compared to 38 inches in Seattle.
 We get all four seasons here, but extreme weather is usually very short-lived.
 Yes, we’ll hit 100 degrees in the summer — but it usually only lasts for a few weeks in July/August.
-Unlike Seattle and other cities on the west side of the state, central air conditioning is common here, so locals brush off warm weather as a concern.
+Unlike Seattle and other cities on the west side of the state, central air conditioning is common here, so locals brush off warm weather as no concern.

 Retirees enjoying Richland WA weather.

 We get snow in the winter, but most years it only snows maybe 3-4 times all winter.
 And we usually only get a couple inches on the ground each time, so it’s not a big deal.
 There are some years when we get a big snowfall or two, and that’s when you’ll always see neighbors out helping each other with shoveling or whatever they need.
-It’s always great to see the community spirit when we do get more snow than usual.
+It’s always great to see the community spirit when we get more snow than usual.

 2. Great healthcare.
 In its writeup, Kiplinger says the Tri-Cities has “first-rate health care” — it’s true! — and cites our three large hospital systems: Kadlec (based in Richland), Lourdes (based in Pasco), and Trios (based in Kennewick).
 They also mention the Prosser Memorial health care system, which is just about 20-25 minutes west of us.
 Be sure to check out their websites and/or HealthGrades.com to learn more about the services each system offers, their accreditations, awards, and so forth.